winitzki/sofp/README.md

 - Milestone 1 (achieved as of August 2019): chapters 1-6 are completed and available for purchase at lulu.com as a cheap (black/white) paperback.
 - Milestone 2 (achieved as of December 2019): chapters 1-9 are completed.
 - Milestone 3 (achieved as of November 2020): chapters 10 and 14 are completed.
-- Milestone 4 (ETA: January 2021): chapters 1-12 and 14 are completed.
+- Milestone 4 (achieved in 2021): chapters 1-12 and 14 are completed.
-- Milestone 5 (ETA: June 2022): the book is finished and available for on-demand printing at lulu.com or elsewhere.
+- Milestone 5 (ETA: June 2023): the book is finished and available for on-demand printing at lulu.com or elsewhere.

 # Building a PDF version of the book from LyX sources